Lightprotocol/light-protocol/DOCUMENTATION_v3.md

 ## Verifier Program Zero:
 - verifies Groth16 ZKPs
 - invokes the Merkle Tree program to:
-  - withdraw funds from a liquidity pool
+  - unshield funds from a liquidity pool
   - create Merkle tree leaves account
   - insert nullifiers
-- deposits are handled in the verifier program
+- shields are handled in the verifier program
 - we use lookup tables to get everything into one transaction, this does not require any changes of the program therefore it should not be security relevant as long as the correct lookup table is used by the client.

 ## Verifier Program One:
 - verifies Groth16 ZKPs
 - invokes the Merkle Tree program to:
-  - withdraw funds from a liquidity pool
+  - unshield funds from a liquidity pool
   - create Merkle tree leaves account
   - insert nullifiers
-- deposits are handled in the verifier program
+- shields are handled in the verifier program
 - creates one state account to save state between two transactions:
   - first transaction, send data except proof
   - second transction: send proof data, verify, etc.